 I think it is a good idea for bead artists to state what their ethics are right on their project instructions.
-In my free ebook for example, it says: “You may sell work inspired by this e-book, but all the information contained within must remain free.”
+In my free Beaded Pens ebook for example, it says: “You may sell work inspired by this e-book, but all the information contained within must remain free.”
 I don’t mind what you do with my instructions as long as you don’t use them to teach a paid class or charge people for them in any way.
 A Bead Society asked to do my Beaded Pens for their monthly meeting, and I said of course, send pics!

 If you are unsure of whether something is unethical or not, go back to the Golden Rule.
 Just treat others work and ideas how you would want your own treated.
 If you think about it this way, the answer will come to you.
 Sometimes the answer is simply asking the artist for permission, and they will appreciate the gesture.